London Conference of 1830

 Lithograph on the London conference of 1830 by Honoré Daumier.
-Figures representing Prussia, Austria, Russia, Great Britain and France are shown discussing a text, while Holland and Belgium are hanging on the side and Poland is lying dead on the ground.
+Figures representing Prussia, Austria, Russia, Great Britain and France are shown discussing a text, while the Netherlands and Belgium are hanging on the side and Poland is lying dead on the ground.

 The London Conference of 1830 brought together representatives of the five major European powers Austria, Britain, France, Prussia and Russia.
-At the conference, which began on 20 December, they recognized the success of the Belgian secession from the United Kingdom of the Netherlands and permanently guaranteed Belgian independence.
+At the conference, which began on 20 December, they recognised the success of the Belgian secession from the United Kingdom of the Netherlands and permanently guaranteed Belgian independence.